The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 - Order and revenue tracking

-All of this feeds into a dedicated eCommerce dashboard with integrations for Shopify, PrestaShop, Magento, and others.
+All of this is integrated into a dedicated eCommerce dashboard, which supports integrations with Shopify, PrestaShop, Magento, and other platforms.

 What can be improved: